-The Jews were expelled from their land because they had rejected their Messiah.
+The Jews were expelled from their land because they had rejected their Messiah (Luke 19:44).
 They have still not accepted him, even though their return in the years up to 1948, when the land was not a nation-state, cannot be construed as other than providential, and God was clearly with them in the wars of 1967 and 1973.
 He has therefore not granted them absolute title to their land.
-Moreover, the Palestinians who were living there before them also have land rights, and the present land of Israel is only a fraction of that promised to Abraham.
+Moreover, the present land of Israel is only a fraction of that promised to Abraham, and the Palestinians who were living there before them also have land rights.

 The olive trees and lampstands evoke the one lampstand and two olive trees that Zechariah saw after seeming to wake from sleep.
-The lampstand had the same design as the gold menorah with seven lamps that Moses was instructed to fashion for the tent (tabernacle) of meeting (translated ‘tent of witness’ in the Septuagint).
+The lampstand had the same design as the gold menorah that Moses was instructed to fashion for the Tabernacle.
 The olive trees supplied oil to the lampstand.
 When Zechariah asked what the olive trees were, he was told, “These are the two sons of new oil that stand by the Lord of all the earth.”

 In Zechariah, and as foreshadowed in the Tabernacle, the lampstand is Christ himself.
 He is the light of the world, giving light to everyone (John 1:9).
 The seven lamps of the lampstand are the seven ‘eyes of the Lord, which range through all the earth’ (Zech 4:10), just as the seven eyes of the Lamb are the seven spirits of God sent into all the earth (Rev 5:6).
-Shining like a lamp in the darkness, the Church too is the light of the world (Matt 5:14).
-So, in the opening part of Revelation, Jesus walks among the seven gold lampstands of the seven churches.
+Shining like a lamp in the darkness, the Church too is the light of the world (Matt 5:14) and depends on him for light.
 Christians must have oil in their lamp if they are to shine.

 “Remember the law of my servant Moses, the statutes and judgements that I commanded him at Horeb for all Israel.
 Behold, I will send you Elijah the prophet before the great and dreadful day of the Lord comes.
 And he will turn the hearts of fathers to their children and the hearts of children to their fathers, lest I come and strike the land with a decree of utter destruction.”

 Moses and Elijah appeared with Jesus at his transfiguration to bear witness to who he was.
-He charged the disciples who were with him not to tell anyone what they had seen until after he had risen from the dead.
+Like Zechariah, the disciples who were with him felt drowsy, and did not see his glory until they were fully awake.
+He charged them not to tell anyone what they had seen until he had risen from the dead.
 Perplexed, they asked him, “Do not the scribes say that Elijah must come first?”
 He confirmed Malachi’s prophecy.
 “Elijah does come first and he will restore all things.”
 But it was also true that he had already come, in the person of John the Baptist – not that John, born of woman, was a reincarnation of Elijah but that he had come with his spirit and with his power (Luke 1:17).
 He ‘came as a witness, to bear witness about the light, that all might believe through him’ (John 1:7).

 So it will happen that two men will appear in the power and spirit of both these witnesses.
 They will prophesy for the same length of time that Elijah prevented rain from falling on the land during the reign of Ahab (I Ki 17:1, Luke 4:25).
-They will restore Jerusalem as Ezra restored her (Dan 9:25), by teaching from what is written (Neh 8:1-8).
+They will wake the Jews from their sleep and restore Jerusalem as Ezra restored her (Dan 9:25), by teaching from what is written (Neh 8:1-8).
 They will open up the words that have been sealed (Dan 12:9).
-They will recall the ten commandments of Moses, including the commandment not to make any image of God – for there is only one divine image.
-They will warn that the Messiah is coming to clear his threshing floor, to gather the wheat into his barn and burn the chaff with unquenchable fire (Luke 3:17).
+They will recall the ten commandments of Moses, including the commandment not to bow down before the image of anything or anyone in heaven or on earth; for there is only one divine image.
+They will warn that the glorified Messiah is coming to clear his threshing floor, to gather the wheat into his barn and burn the chaff with unquenchable fire (Luke 3:17).
 God had told Moses, “I will raise up for them a prophet like you from among your brothers.”
 Yeshua, they will explain, was like Moses.
 In response, many among their listeners ‘will purify themselves and make themselves white and be refined’ (Dan 12:10).
 ‘I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and pleas for mercy’ (Zech 12:10).
 Moses himself looked forward to that time (Deut 30:1-10).

 And when they have finished their testimony, the beast that rises from the abyss will make war on them and overpower them and kill them, and their body will lie in the street of the great city that spiritually is called Sodom and Egypt, where also their Lord was crucified.
 For three and a half days some from the peoples and tribes and languages and nations will gaze at their dead body and refuse to let their bodies be placed in a tomb.
-And the earth’s inhabitants rejoice over them and make merry and exchange presents, because these two prophets had been a torment to the earth’s inhabitants.
+And the inhabitants of the earth rejoice over them and make merry and exchange presents, because these two prophets have been a torment to the inhabitants of the earth.

 The beast is a Satanic alliance of ten national leaders, led by one particular leader (Dan 7:24-25, Rev 13 and 17).
 ‘Make war’ suggests a campaign against more than two persons, and in parallel occurrences of the phrase the people warred against are ‘the saints’ (i.e. the Jews, 13:7) and those who bear witness to Jesus (Christians beyond Palestine who reinforce the testimony of the two witnesses, 12:17).
-They are the ‘holy city’, rather than physical buildings.
-What they have been proclaiming is a torment to those who dwell on earth – those who regard the earth rather than heaven as their home.
+What they have been proclaiming is a torment to those who dwell on the earth earth, to whoever regards the earth rather than heaven as his home (John 3:31).
 So they are killed, not only in Jerusalem but also in the streets of ‘the great city’, Babylon the Great, representing the cities of the nations (16:19).
-This is the city outside the holy city (22:15), called ‘Sodom’ because of its homosexuality and ‘Egypt’ because of its idol worship and persecution of the saints.
-Spiritually, the martyrs are one body, singular, and it is the body of Christ that lies in the streets (Acts 9:5, I Cor 10:17, 12:13).
+Since the ‘holy city’, spiritually speaking, is the Jerusalem above, the physical Jerusalem is part of the great city, where Christ was crucified.
+It is called ‘Sodom’ because of its homosexuality and ‘Egypt’ because of its idol worship and persecution of the saints.
+Likewise, the martyrs are spiritually one body, and it is the body of Christ (Acts 9:5, I Cor 10:17, 12:13) that lies in the street, singular, of the city, singular (the New Jerusalem also has only one street).
 They suffer as the twelve apostles did, all but one of whom were martyred.
 Some will be crucified, even as Christians were crucified in the time of Nero – the word ‘also’ should not be omitted.
 Some will be beheaded (13:10, 20:4).
 Amidst the general fear and perplexity they will suffer ‘great tribulation, such as has not been from the beginning of the world until now’.
-The earth’s inhabitants rejoice, ‘intoxicated by the blood of the saints and by the blood of the witnesses of Jesus’ (17:6).
+Those who are of the earth rejoice, ‘intoxicated by the blood of the saints and by the blood of the witnesses of Jesus’ (17:6).

-That the biblical writers counted inclusively, so that Sunday was the third day after Friday, is one of academic theology’s many falsehoods.
-The Romans counted inclusively (Acts 10:30); the biblical writers counted non-inclusively, in the same way as we do.
-This is clear from several examples:
+That the biblical writers all counted inclusively, so that Sunday was the third day after Friday, is one of academic theology’s many falsehoods.
+The Greeks and Romans counted inclusively (Luke 9:28, Acts 10:30); the Hebrew writers counted non-inclusively (Mark 9:2), in the same way as we do.
+In the Old Testament, this is clear from several examples:

 In Samuel 5:4f, for example, 40.5 years is rounded down to 40 years, not up to 41, and in II Kings 24:8 the more precise three months ten days of II Chronicles 36:9 is rounded down to three months.
 Likewise the 11.25 years of Jehoiakim’s reign, from about September 609 to about December 598, is rounded down in II Kings 23:36 to 11 years.